 Print out a selection of images.
 You can use famous paintings or photographs.

-In class, give each student a different image.
-Ask students to describe the image using their five senses, literary devices, and adjectives.
+Assign a different image to each student, then ask them to describe it using their five senses, literary device and adjectives.

-Give them a sufficient amount of time to describe the image.
+Give them a sufficient amount of time to think about it.
 Then, collect the images again and display them in front of the classroom.
-Students must read their descriptions and the rest of the class must try to determine which image the student is describing.
+Students will then read their descriptions, and the rest of the class will try to determine which image the student is describing.

 3. Describe an Object

-This is more of a game.
-Each student quietly thinks of an object.
-Give them 10 minutes to describe it.
+Let students choose an object and write a description of it for 10 minutes.
 Set a word minimum or maximum limit as needed and encourage them to be as descriptive as possible.

 You can implement different guidelines.
 For example, “you can’t use any color names” or “you must use all five senses” or “you must use one literary device.”

-Once they’ve selected and describe their object, students take turns reading their descriptions.
+Once they’re ready with their descriptions, students take turns reading their descriptions.
 The rest of the class must try to guess the object their classmate describes.